Paschal House

-Paschal House was a historic home located at Raleigh, Wake County, North Carolina.
+Paschal House was a historic home located at Raleigh, Wake County, North Carolina, United States.
 It was built in 1950, and was a one-story, irregularly massed, Modern Movement / Wrightian-style dwelling.
 It had a picturesque composition of stone walls, multiple low-sloped gables with deep overhangs, and expanses of glazed wall.
 The house was demolished in 2013.

 It was listed on the National Register of Historic Places in 1994.